syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/User-Interaction.md

 ### Animation Duration

-Specifies `AnimationDuration` for shapes.
-Default value is 600 milliseconds.
+To specify smooth transition on zooming the layers, you can use `AnimationDuration` property and the default value is 600 milliseconds.

 {% highlight CSHTML %}